ngs-official/JOHANs-SELFBOT/README.md

 Some basic commands made into a selfbot so you can use them anywhere, including DMs!

 ## 🛠️ | Setup
+Get ready to start using this very soon!
 ### 📦 Requirements:
 * Selfcord (https://github.com/dolfies/discord.py-self/tree/renamed)
 * Colorama (https://pypi.org/project/colorama/)